edgeless-project/edgeless/README.md

 The Implementation relies on Rust and the ProtoBuf compiler.

 The easiest way to get started is the devcontainer shipped as part of this repository.
+See [Extra](#extra) for tips on how to properly set up the dev container.

 Build Steps:

-Build host code / tools:
+Build edgeless core components and tools:

 ```
 cargo build